 Almost one year after his death, further details of Sir Ken’s estate have now come to light.
 It has been revealed that his estate was reportedly worth £27.5 million, rather than the originally estimated value of £7.2 million.
 Additionally, it has been confirmed that Ken’s fortune will pass to his wife, which means that his estate will avoid a substantial Inheritance Tax bill.

 Sir Ken’s death came just two days after marrying his partner of 40 years, Anne Jones.
 As the late in life marriage took place so close to Ken’s passing, it is rumoured that the star did not update his Will, resulting in his entire estate passing to his wife by default.
 This highlights an important lesson for members of the public as many people do not realise that getting married automatically revokes a Will.

-Ken and Anne’s marriage will impact the amount of Inheritance Tax due from the estate.
+If Ken and Anne had not married before his death, the estate could have paid up to £11 million in Inheritance Tax.
 Inheritance Tax (IHT) is a tax on a deceased person’s estate when the value of the estate is above the £325,000 threshold.
 The estate includes any property, money and possessions.
 However, if everything is left to a spouse or civil partner, a charity or a community amateur sports club then there’s normally no Inheritance Tax to pay.